rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 The broader lesson here is that communities, if they are to remain communities, need time to socialize new arrivals into the culture of the community.
 Otherwise, they risk becoming a place where strangers mostly interact with strangers, where there is no sense of shared norms and few repeated interactions that would encourage politeness.

-## Illusion of explanatory depth
+## Illusion of Explanatory Depth

-_Humans think they understand how familiar systems work better than they actually do._
+_Humans think they understand familiar systems better than they actually do._

 ### References